lm3nitro/Projects/MySQL/Part4-Connecting Remotely.md

 ![Pasted image 20240505152407](https://github.com/lm3nitro/Projects/assets/55665256/09167fe9-503b-44a9-87f2-ec5f1a17554a)

-In the table above, we see that spinach is under the category fruit.
-Let's delete the line in our table and re-add correctly:
+In the table above, I see that spinach is under the category fruit.
+Let's delete the line in my table and re-add correctly:

 ```
 delete from food_table where id=6;